arvlos/appsec_implementaionProject/README.md

 <name> has the following features:
 - Given a (username, password) pair in ASCII, stores the pair in a file;
 - Given a (username, password) pair in ASCII, checks the db file for the username:
-	* If the username is found, compares the password to the stored one
+	* If the username is found, compares the password to the stored one;
-	* If the username is not found, creates a new entry with the specified password
+	* If the username is not found, creates a new entry with the specified password;
-- The user provides the flag for the mode of encryption to be used on his stored password
+- The user provides the flag for the mode of encryption to be used on his stored password:
-	* The encryption is implemented with AES algorithm provided by the PyCrypto package
+	* The encryption is implemented with AES algorithm provided by the PyCrypto package;
-	* Supported modes are CBC, ECB and CTR
+	* Supported modes are CBC, ECB and CTR;

 Here's the usage example for <name>:
 `python <name>.py <username> <password> <mode_of_encryption>`